 Image

-Beechcraft (Raytheon) T-6 Texan II
+Beechcraft (Raytheon) T-6 Texan II & Wolverine

 The team of Pilatus and Raytheon Aircraft was declared the winner of the JPATS competition, the Joint Primary Aircraft Training System in the 1990s.
 In this programme the US forces sought a replacement for the Cessna T-37 (USAF) and Beechcraft T-34 (US Navy).

 Pilatus and Raytheon created a modified Pilatus PC-9, receiving Raytheon model number 3000.
-Under the US designation system it became known as T-6, and was therefore named Texan II as the original North American T-6 had the name Texan.
+Under the US designation system it became known as T-6, and was therefore named Texan II, as the original North American T-6 had the name Texan.

 The nose landing gear is about halfway between the nose and wings.
 The gear doors have a small recess in which the wheel fits when retracted.